 In addition to the reporting of the above, individuals driving University cars should report accidents immediately to the university Police and Security Department and their department chair.
 If serious, the report should be made by telephone.

 Drivers involved in an accident should report to the proper police officers at the time of the accident.
 Names and addresses of the drivers involved, witnesses and name and address of insurance company of other driver involved in the accident should be obtained.
-Where witnesses are reluctant to give names, record the license place number of two or more cars that have stopped.
+Where witnesses are reluctant to give names, record the license plate number of two or more cars that have stopped.

 ADVANCE ALLOWANCE FOR TRAVEL